octfolio-deploy/octfolioclientapi/README.md

     }
 }
 ```
-We can see in the response contains the error flag as well as an attempt to guide me by suggestion valid column headings.
+We can see the response contains the error flag as well as an attempt to guide the user by suggesting valid column headings.

 You may also see an incorrect API key error:
 ```JSON